South Perth Post Office: Description

 South Perth Post Office is a simple building executed in a domestic scale, originally, with attached Quarters.
 It is red brick and had a galvanised corrugated iron roof and timber joinery.
 A number of fireplaces internally were served by brick chimneys with rendered detail.
 The masonry generally is face brick with render extending several courses down.
 The head of the former entrance on the south-east elevation is a round arch formed with red brick voussoirs.
 Comparison of the original site plan with the extant fabric indicates the loss of outbuildings and street fences, the enclosure of the north-west verandah, brick additions on the south-west corner and the loss of the telephone cabinet under the verandah.
-New telephone cabinets to some extent, conceal the original verandah with its bracketed posts at its most important visual point, the street corner.
+New telephone cabinets conceal the original verandah to some extent, with its bracketed posts at its most important visual point, the street corner.
 A number of alterations have been made to the building in the intervening period, generally reflecting the changes in the postal and telegraph service and the separation of Telecom from Australia Post.
 The major events in this generally common sequence were the demise of telegram services and phone exchanges with their infrastructure.
 A major maintenance of the building was undertaken in 1981 and the back garden was bitumen paved as part of a wider communal car park.
 The building, along with a number of other post offices, is currently undergoing further extension to provide, among other things, an increased number of post boxes again.

 The post office presents as a single-storey bungalow-roofed building.
 The Mill Point Road elevation is symmetrical with a wraparound verandah centrally punctuated by a projecting wing corresponding to the former postal hall.
 Freestanding, the building frontage is landscaped with cottage-style gardens; asphalted carparks and planting is provided along Mends Street and at the rear of the site.
 The post office and quarters design is executed in a domestic scale with a degree of contrast provided by the face brick red walls and whited painted rendered frieze.
 This aspect is further accentuated by the lightweight encircling verandah timberwork, painted white.
 Tall red brick chimneys stud the white colorbond hipped and gabled roof.